ibm-cloud-docs/appid/cd-messages.md

 In addition to the following message types, you can also take advantage of the [SSO](/docs/services/appid?topic=appid-cd-sso#cd-sso) and [MFA](/docs/services/appid?topic=appid-cd-mfa#cd-mfa) templates.
 {: tip}

-You can use parameters in your messages in order to further customize the messages.
+For further customization, you can use parameters in your messages.
 Check out the following table to see the parameters that you can use in all of the message types.

 <table>
   <tr>